I’m Like You: How to Segment Voter Contact Lists

 August 31, 2024

-In this article, we examine similar hybrid segments in America and how you should customize your outreach to address multiple aspects of a voter’s worldview while still focusing on their primary issue.
+In this article, we examine hybrid voter segments in America and show how to segment contact lists to match multiple aspects of a voter’s worldview while still focusing on their primary issue.

 Read More: How to Make Your Voter Outreach Boost Every Kind of Voter Bloc